vorlie/blitz-diff/README.md

 1. Open **Settings** → configure Steam/WGC `Data/` paths (or use **Auto-detect**)
 2. Set a **Mods Library Folder** and add `.zip` files via **Library** tab or drag-and-drop
-3. Enable mods and set load order (▲/▼)
+3. Enable mods and set load order (Move Up/Move Down)
 4. Use **Apply All Enabled** on the Operations tab, or apply a single zip manually
 5. **Revert** restores tracked files; **Integrity Scan** checks for drift after game patches

-Close World of Tanks Blitz before deploying — the app warns if the game process is running.
+Close World of Tanks Blitz before deploying - the app warns if the game process is running.